How many times a day do you have a situation in your family when you feel like you need to set a limit?

 After you are done you might re-evaluate the situation.
 What was the need for Jimmy to reach the plug?

-- Is it a ‘need’ for attention? – Should I assign some extra time to spend together?
+- Is it a need for connection? – Should I assign some extra time to spend together?

-- Is it a ‘need’ for discovery? – Should I add a few new or more challenging items to the environment?
+- Is it a need for discovery? – Should I add a few new or more challenging items to the environment for exploration?

-- Is it a ‘need’ to assert himself? — Should I provide more choices when possible?
-(Asking a child do you want to wear red or blue shorts today?)
+- Is it a need to assert himself? — Should I provide more choices when possible?
+(Such as asking a child do you want to wear red or blue shorts today?
+Eat pancakes or oat meal? )